coelacant1/CurlBashGUI/CONTRIBUTING.md

 # Contributing Guide

 Thank you for your interest in contributing to this repository!
-We appreciate your help in improving and expanding our bash scripts for Proxmox management and automation.
+We appreciate your help in improving and expanding our bash GUI for script automation.
 Below are the guidelines and best practices we ask all contributors to follow.

 ---

 ## 1. Project Scope

-This repository contains Bash scripts (`.sh` files) that help automate and manage Proxmox tasks.
+This repository contains Bash scripts (`.sh` files) that help describe and run scripts.
 The goal is to maintain a clean, consistent, and secure set of scripts that are easy to understand and extend.

 ---